Skip to content

 What Is BitLocker and Why Use It?

-You can protect external, fixed drives, and operating system drives using BitLocker.
-When you enable BitLocker on your main Windows drive, it automatically unlocks the drive at startup using a TPM chip (Trusted Platform Module, a security chip that helps with encryption).
+BitLocker can protect external, fixed drives, and operating system drives.
+When BitLocker is enabled on your main Windows drive, it can automatically unlock at startup using a TPM chip (Trusted Platform Module – a security chip that aids encryption).

 Understanding Encryption Types